JesseXiong7/JesseXiong7.github.io/block2.md

 # Block 2 – Building Technical Skills in Programming, Databases & Business Analytics
 ### Second Semester

-Block 2 represents the next stage of my journey in the **IT–Data Analytics** program at CVTC.
+Block 2 marks a shift from foundational learning to hands-on technical application in the IT–Data Analytics program at CVTC.
-During my second semester, I completed **Programming Fundamentals (10-152-101)**, **Database 2 (10-152-136)**, **Business Analytics (10-102-109)**, **Systems Analysis & Design (10-156-101)**, and **BI Data 1 – Paginated Reports (10-156-103)**.
+During this semester, I completed **Programming Fundamentals (10-152-101)**, **Database 2 (10-152-136)**, **Business Analytics (10-102-109)**, **Systems Analysis & Design (10-156-101)**, and **BI Data 1 – Paginated Reports (10-156-103)**.

-These courses strengthened my ability to work with programming logic, advanced SQL, system modeling, business analytics, and professional reporting tools.
-This semester helped me connect technical processes to real business needs, apply structured problem-solving methods, and deepen my understanding of how data moves across systems and organizations.
+This semester focused on building practical skills: writing structured programs, creating multi-table databases, analyzing data with spreadsheets, modeling information systems, and producing professional paginated reports.
+Each course pushed me into deeper technical work and expanded my ability to apply tools in real business scenarios.

 ---